Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in

-A crucial step in this algorithm is to find a vector $\vect{c}$ from the list of centres that is close to $\vect{y}$.
-This problem is called the nearest neighbor search (NNS) problem and has been well studied especially in the context of heuristic algorithms for $\svp$ (see~\cite{2016_BDGL} and the references therein).
-A trivial bound on the running time for this is $|S| \cdot |C|$, but much effort has been given in improving this bound under heuristic assumptions (see Section \ref{subsubsec:priorSieve2} for some references).
+A crucial step in this algorithm is to find a vector $\vect{c}$ from the list of centers that is close to $\vect{y}$.
+This problem is called the nearest neighbor search (NNS) problem and has been well studied, especially in the context of heuristic algorithms for $\svp$ (see~\cite{2016_BDGL} and the references therein).
+A trivial bound on the running time for this is $|S| \cdot |C|$, but much effort has been dedicated to improving this bound under heuristic assumptions (see Section \ref{subsubsec:priorSieve2} for some references).
 Since they require heuristic assumptions, such improved algorithms for the NNS have not been used to improve the provable algorithms for $\svp$.

 One can also view such sieving procedures as a division of the ``ambient'' geometric space (consisting of all the vectors in the current list).
-In the $i^{th}$ iteration the space of all vectors with length at most $R_{i-1}$ is divided into a number of sub-regions such that in each sub-region the vectors are within distance at most $\gamma R_{i-1}$ from a centre.
-In the previous provable sieving algorithms like \cite{2001_AKS,2009_BN,2008_AJ,2010_MV} or even the heuristic ones these sub-regions have been an $\ell_p$ ball of certain radius (if the algorithm is in $\ell_p$ norm) or some sections of it (spherical cap, etc).
-Given a vector one has to compare with all the centres (and hence sub-regions formed so far) to determine in which of these sub-regions it belongs.
-If it does not find any, we make it a centre and associate a new sub-region with it.
-Note such division of space depends on the order in which the vectors are processed.
+In the {$i^{th}$} iteration, the space of all vectors with a length of at most $R_{i-1}$ is divided into a number of sub-regions such that in each sub-region the vectors are within a distance of at most $\gamma R_{i-1}$ from a center.
+In the previous provable sieving algorithms such as those in \cite{2001_AKS,2009_BN,2008_AJ,2010_MV} or even the heuristic ones, these sub-regions have been an $\ell_p$ ball of certain radius (if the algorithm is in $\ell_p$ norm) or some sections of it (spherical cap, etc).
+Given a vector, one has to compare it with all the centers (and hence sub-regions formed so far) to determine in which of these sub-regions it belongs.
+If none is found, we make it a center and associate a new sub-region with it. {Note} that such a division of space depends on the order in which the vectors are processed.